Upload folders into a Grid

 Let’s say you want to let your game or other application fetch data from a certain Grid.
 You may have special Grids for products, pricing, characters, or loot.
 How can you tell the application which Grid to look at to get the data?
 By adding metadata to your Grids of course.

 To add metadata to a Grid, create an HTTP Patch Method, insert the ID of your Grid, and declare metadata.
 Then you can retrieve the metadata whenever you want and use them to determine Grids.
-Check out the API documentation here.

 Check out our changelog to see Gridly’s full release notes.